 Eligibility for funding will be decided on a range of criteria and we encourage you to apply for those awards where you fit the criteria noted.
 Note that some scholarships may be tied to specific degrees or research areas, or restricted to applicants from specific countries or regions.
 Please do not apply for these awards if you do not fit the specific criteria.

-Inevitably, there are many more applicants than scholarships, so they are awarded on a competitive basis.
-Assess whether you are likely to succeed.
+Inevitably, there are many more applicants than scholarships, so they are awarded on a highly competitive basis.
+For guidance, in the previous scholarship cycle around 800 applications were submitted for 7 awards.
+Assess whether you are likely to be short-listed.

 Applying and and proof of evidence